Loading show notes…

 [Chet] Chicka Hey.
 Chicka Are you Chicka still listening?
 Chicka I have Chicka some news Chicka Devon missed.
 Chicka Cap and Chicka I have Chicka an email Chicka address!
 Chicka It’s “Chickadee.pod@gmail.com”.
 Chicka You can Chicka use it Chicka to email Chicka us suggestions Chicka on taking Chicka over the Chicka show.
 Chicka Bye now.

-Check the Works Cited for this Episode
+Check the Works Cited for This Episode